SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/setting-up-datahub-edge.md

 ### Adapting to network changes of Cumulocity IoT Edge

-There might be cases where you have to change the network setup of your edge installation, e.g. by setting the IP range used by the edge internally.
+There might be cases where you have to change the network setup of your Edge installation, e.g. by setting the IP range used by Edge internally.
 The network configuration of DataHub Edge must be adapted to such a change by running the script `/opt/softwareag/cdh/bin/restart.sh` once.
 The script restarts DataHub with parameters aligned with the new network configuration.

 ### Accessing DataHub Edge